Steve Conroy (referee): Refereeing career

 Conroy became a referee in 1993 and was admitted to the SFA list five years later.
 He was a regular referee in the Scottish Premier League and the Scottish Football League.

 In March 2007, Conroy was the official for a SPL match between Hearts and Aberdeen.
 He sent off Hearts player Laryea Kingston, who reacted by calling Conroy a racist.
 Conroy reported Kingston to the Scottish Football Association and Kingston received a three-game ban.

 Conroy took charge of his first Old Firm (Rangers vs Celtic) game on 3 January 2010.

 On 3 December 2011, Conroy awarded a penalty to Rangers in their home game against Dunfermline.
 Sone Aluko, who won the penalty, was subsequently given a two-match ban for 'simulation'.
 Conroy was subsequently assigned to referee lower division matches and opted to retire in March 2012.

 Medical career

 He is also trained as a medical doctor.
 A former general practitioner, he is now lead medical practitioner for NHS Lanarkshire alcohol and drug addiction services.
 He is also the owner /director of 'Workwell', providing occupational health services.

+Conroy married his wife Sam in May 2023.